diohutton/spark_scala/Readme.md

-## Analysis of Passenger and Flight Data for Quantexa Assignment
+## Analysis of Passenger and Flight Data

 Given two csv input files, `flightData.csv` and `passengers.csv`, this project answers five questions and provides answers written to respective csv files: